How to Apply

 - Social activities and professional events that build cohesiveness among ACE members and connect them to graduate students, alumni, faculty, and staff.

-- The opportunity to work for ACE and strengthen one’s leadership skills as a program assistant or peer leader.
+- The opportunity to work for ACE to strengthen one’s leadership skills as a program assistant, peer leader, or project coordinator.

-- Assistance in completing components of the graduate application and locating graduate funding.
+- Assistance with completing the graduate application and locating graduate school funding.

-- The opportunity to mentor and support high school students from underrepresented backgrounds who are pursuing admission to college.
+- The opportunity to mentor high school students who are preparing for college.

-ACE invites applications from ambitious and committed first-year students and transfer students who will maximize the program’s resources and support services and actively contribute to the success, learning experience, and cohesiveness of the community.
+ACE invites applications from first-year students and sophomores (LMU students and transfer students).
+Candidates are students who will maximize the program’s resources and support services and actively contribute to the community's success, learning, and cohesiveness.

-The program seeks students who are interested in the educational and career advancement of underrepresented students and demonstrate strong need for formal assistance and mentorship to graduate or professional school.
+Also, ACE seeks students who are interested in the educational and career advancement of underrepresented students and who demonstrate a strong need for formal assistance and mentorship to graduate or professional school.
+Eligible applicants will be fully invested and engaged throughout their time as ACE scholars.

 Additionally, a student must: